Take advantage of the different kinds of academic experiences the Department offers by becoming an active member of our intellectual community.

-- Get involved in one of our faculty members' research labs early in your undergraduate career.
-You will find this experience to be invaluable.
+- One of the best ways to get to know the faculty is get involved in one of our research labs early in your undergraduate career.

 - Work with a faculty member as a research assistant, or take an independent study course.